taniadiasr/ICC/README.md

 3. Open Postman > import > Link > https://www.postman.com/collections/ab92c4f397f9465e325d

 4. Trigger the requests that might interest you.
 Remember: you need to create the table and populate !

-For that, I made available a file here called SCRIPTS MySQL which you can use on MySQL WorkBench.
+* For that, I made available a DB dump for you with data.
+Its under Dump folder.

+* There is also docker deploy option on stack.yml.

 # WALK THROUGH (Theory for my own consult)